Online Safety & Safeguarding

 5.5 Safeguarding Training (including Prevent and Online Safety training)

 MyTutor takes their duty under section 26 of the Counter-Terrorism and Security Act 2015 seriously, and has due regard to the need to prevent people from being drawn into terrorism.
-We deliver annual mandatory Prevent training to all our tutors and staff, refreshed each August ahead of the new academic year, or when there is an update to guidance or legislation.
+We deliver annual mandatory Prevent training to all our tutors and employees, refreshed each August ahead of the new academic year, or when there is an update to guidance or legislation.

-Mytutor keeps a record of all training completed and has a “pass rate” record to confirm the status of all courses.
+MyTutor keeps a record of all training completed and has a “pass rate” record to confirm the status of all courses.

 5.6 Online Searches